Folake Olowofoyeku: Music

 In 2013, Olowofoyeku appeared in two David Bowie videos as his bass guitar player: "The Stars (Are Out Tonight)" and "The Next Day".
 Both videos were directed by Floria Sigismondi.
 Tilda Swinton portrays Bowie's wife in "The Stars", and "Next Day" features actors Gary Oldman and Marion Cotillard.
 Olowofoyeku said that director Sigismondi and Bowie worked with the band so they could learn their parts musically in rehearsal, as well as portray themselves in the videos.

 Personal life

 Olowofoyeku speaks fluent Yoruba and English.
 She resides in Los Angeles.
 She is a big fan of science fiction and the work of Octavia Butler, and counts Butler's 1980 book, Wild Seed, as a favorite.
+Her nephew Toluwalakin Olowofoyeku was one of the three on Kugali team that created the Nigerian animated mini-series Iwájú, released on Disney+ in February 2024.